Nkebenyane/matcha/README.md

-# matcha
+# Matcha_
 3rd project of the Web Branch of 42.
 Create a dating WebSite where the user can create his profile, search other users, like them and begin a conversation with a chat if the person liked him back.
-This website require a MySQL and a MAMP.
+This website require MAMP to run on you machine.

 # Features
 1. User profile